Leopardstown Christmas Festival reports & replays | Romeo Coolio and Ballyfad win as El Cairos crashes out

 Kilgame (18/1), who was never far from the pace, finished third.

 Replays showed that El Cairos jinked both ways after jumping the final obstacle, and was unable to regain his footing under Jack Kennedy.
 Both horse and jockey appeared to escape from the incident unscathed which saw them demolish the running rail.
-Despite this, El Cairos was cut to a general 8/1 chance for the Supreme with Elliott nominating that race as his long-term target.
+Despite this, El Cairos was cut to a general 8/1 chance - which quickly shortened to 6/1 - for the Supreme with Elliott nominating that race as his long-term target.

+On the fall, Kennedy explained: “He pulled a shoe, so he might have stood on it.
+He got a little bit tight but I didn’t think there was any issue with the jump.
+For whatever reason he took a bad step, and tried his best to stand up.

+“It was fairly exciting what he was doing before that.
+He was going to be very impressive; it could have been pretty special.

 Unlimited Replays